Updated: May 2026

 Most companies are bolting AI onto existing processes.
 They're using ChatGPT to draft emails faster, automating data entry, or generating meeting summaries.
 That's not AI-native.
 That's AI-assisted.

-At Flamingo, we took a different approach.
+At Flamingo (our origin story), we took a different approach.
 We didn't automate the busywork.
 We deleted the processes entirely and let AI run the operational layers of the company.
 From the moment a lead hits our pipeline to the day we ship a release, no human is doing coordination work.
 Our roadmap isn't managed in meetings.
 Our releases don't need a coordinator.
 Our customer interviews don't require manual follow-up.

 This isn't a demo or a vision deck.
 This is how we actually operate.
 And if you're a founder drowning in Slack messages, status updates, and the growing gap between headcount and revenue, this is your playbook for building differently.